Gaming in Nebraska

-Regarding legal gambling options, Nebraska sets its sights at being on par with Iowa.
-It’s journey began long before NE voters said yes to two constitutional amendments and more gaming options in the Cornhusker State.
+Nebraska sets its sights on being on par with Iowa regarding legal gambling options.
+Its journey began long before NE voters said yes to two constitutional amendments and more gaming options in the Cornhusker State.

 Nebraskans will see the transformations of six horse racetracks into casinos with retail sportsbooks in 2021-22.
-Nebraska residents and visitors could be enjoying table games, slots, and wagering on major league sports soon.
+Soon, Nebraska residents and visitors could enjoy table games, slots and wagering on major league sports.

 Let’s take a closer look at casino gambling and sports betting in Nebraska.